Entangled

 The Mobile App

 Downloading the Entangled app and creating an account is all you need to do.
-This connects your account to a quantum hardware node.
-The hardware dedicates a continuous stream of photon bits to you, which are collected and analyzed hourly, following the Protocol (more on this below).
+This connects your account to a

-This setup enables your subconscious mind to influence the photons, and associate the results with experiments running on the network.
+This setup enables your subconscious mind to influence the photons, and associate the results with experiments

-The app provides feedback on your consciousness effects in the form of interactive visualizations, charts, and push notifications.
+The app provides feedback on your consciousness effects in the form of interactive visualizations, charts, and

-It can also display consciousness effect trends in your city and across the globe, and provide push notifications for these too.
+It can also display consciousness effect trends in your city and across the globe, and provide push

-Finally the app allows you to explore the current experiments and applications running on the network, and be notified of interesting results.
+Finally the app allows you to explore the current experiments and applications running on the network, and be

 Quantum Hardware

 Consciousness effects are statistical.
-They are quantified by comparing observed outcomes to those expected by chance, or assessing how much a particular data sample differs from theoretical predictions.
+They are quantified by comparing observed outcomes to those expected by

-Photons (particles of light) are perfect for this, because they follow simple principles described in quantum mechanics that provide perfect theoretical predictions against which consciousness effects can be measured.
+Photons (particles of light) are perfect for this, because they follow simple principles described in quantum

-Entangled uses specialized hardware that converts photon behavior into data, enabling the potential influence and quantification of a user’s subconscious mind.
+Entangled uses specialized hardware that converts photon behavior into data, enabling the potential influence

-Within each hardware node is a light source that sends photons to a beamsplitter, which is a semi-transparent mirror at a 45º angle.
-Each photon will either travel through the beamsplitter to a detector, or be reflected by it into a separate detector.
+mirror at a 45º angle.
+Each photon will either travel through the beamsplitter to a detector, or be reflected

-Photons are converted to bits (1 or 0) depending on which detector they reached.
-According to quantum optics, the path of the photon is intrinsically random.
-Therefore each bit has an equal probability of being a 1 or 0 (p=0.5).
-This greatly simplifies the statistics used to look for consciousness effects in the Entangled network.
+the path of the photon is intrinsically random.
+Therefore each bit has an equal probability of being a 1 or 0

 Hardware nodes can be scaled to handle millions of photons per second.
 Each node passes the NIST SP800-22 compliance tests for randomness.